|

 The House of Representatives soon is likely to consider the Clinton Administration's request for $17.9 billion in additional funding for the International Monetary Fund (IMF).
 2 The Senate approved this request on March 26, 1998; and even though it expressed support for requiring some reform by the IMF in return for the new appropriation, it neglected the most basic and harmful problems of the IMF and failed to provide any teeth to force either the IMF or the Administration to comply with its reforms.
 3

 Although there will be extensive debate in Congress over specific IMF reform proposals, there is general agreement among most policymakers that the IMF needs to be reformed.
-Thus, there is a growing consensus that the IMF no longer can conduct business as usual--a consensus that has not existed to this extent in previous IMF funding debates.
+Thus, there is a growing consensus that the IMF no longer can conduct business as usual–a consensus that has not existed to this extent in previous IMF funding debates.
 Moreover, there also is a nearly unanimous belief that the IMF and the Clinton Administration should be required specifically to implement congressionally mandated reforms.
-This means that reform legislation must avoid loopholes that would allow the IMF and the Administration to ignore Congress's intent and contain enforcement language and consequences if they fail to abide by the legislation.
+This means that reform legislation must avoid loopholes that would allow the IMF and the Administration to ignore Congress’s intent and contain enforcement language and consequences if they fail to abide by the legislation.
 To achieve this, Congress is considering a host of proposals.
+Maybe you would like to read a post about the international monetary fund purpose.

 REFORM PROPOSALS